isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-metal-railing/index.md

 - Wash the metal rail with water and soap detergent to remove traces of mineral spirit and paint remnants - Rinse the surface to dryness with a piece of cloth NB: Do not smell stripping chemicals during application since the solvent contains components that may irritate your nasal cavity when inhaled.

-> See Also: > Thin Oil Based Paint for Spray Gun

 ###  c.
 Using a Heat gun and Paint Scraper